joschu/planning_benchmark/README.md

 - CHOMP

-  make sure that the `orcdchomp` Python package is available in the $PYTHONPATH
+  Note that the CHOMP implementation we use is not publicly available.
+If you do have access to it, however, then make sure that the `orcdchomp` Python package is available in your `$PYTHONPATH`.

 Note that if any of these planners is not available, then it's still possible to run the benchmarks excluding the unavailable ones.

-Pre-benchmarking:
 Trajopt and CHOMP require no pre-benchmarking setup, but MoveIt/OMPL benchmarks need the MoveIt ROS services to be running beforehand.
 To do this: